 Pick or buy a Mature to Ripe Breadfruit.

-Use right away or submerge in water overnight to decline the ripening process.
+Use right away or submerge in water overnight to slow down the ripening process.
 When ready to use, cut in half and then quarters.

 Carve out the core of the breadfruit where you see the minute black seeds and peel the skin off.